Tim Russert: Early life

-Russert was born in Buffalo, New York, the son of Elizabeth "Betty" (née Seeley; January 9, 1929 – August 14, 2005), a homemaker, and Timothy Joseph "Big Russ" Russert (November 29, 1923 – September 24, 2009), a sanitation worker.
+Russert was born on May 7, 1950, in Buffalo, New York.
+His mother, Elizabeth "Betty" (née Seeley; January 9, 1929 – August 14, 2005), was a homemaker, and his father, Timothy Joseph "Big Russ" Russert (November 29, 1923 – September 24, 2009), a sanitation worker.
 Elizabeth and Joseph were married for 30 years, before separating in 1976.
 Russert was the only son and the second of four children; his sisters are Betty Ann (B.A.), Kathleen (Kathy) and Patricia (Trish).
 His parents were Catholics, and he had German and Irish ancestry.
 He received a Jesuit education from Canisius High School in Buffalo.

-He received his Bachelor of Arts in 1972 from John Carroll University and a Juris Doctor with honors from the Cleveland State University College of Law in 1976.
+He graduated BA in 1972 from John Carroll University, then Juris Doctor with honors from the Cleveland State University College of Law in 1976.
 Russert commented on Meet the Press that he went to Woodstock "in a Buffalo Bills jersey with a case of beer."
 While in law school, an official from his alma mater, John Carroll University, called Russert to ask if he could book some concerts for the school as he had done while a student.
 He agreed, but said he would need to be paid because he was running out of money to pay for law school.
 One concert that Russert booked was headlined by a then-unknown singer, Bruce Springsteen, who charged $2,500 for the concert appearance.
 Russert told this story to Jay Leno when he was a guest on The Tonight Show on NBC on June 6, 2006.
 John Carroll University has since named its Department of Communication and Theatre Arts in Russert's honor.

 Professional career

 Political

 Prior to becoming host of Meet the Press, Russert ran one of U.S. Senator Daniel Moynihan's five major offices, based in Buffalo, New York.
 He later served as special counsel and as chief of staff to Moynihan, a Democrat from Hell's Kitchen, New York.
-In 1983, he became a top aide to New York Governor Mario Cuomo, also a Democrat.
+In 1983, he became a top aide to New York governor Mario Cuomo, also a Democrat.